trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, thanks for stopping by!
+Hello,

-I am a third-year PhD student in Computer Science at University College Dublin, working on machine learning and Explainable Artificial Intelligence (XAI).
+I am a PhD student in Computer Science at University College Dublin, working on machine learning and Explainable Artificial Intelligence (XAI).
 I am fortunate to be advised by [Assoc.
 Prof. Georgiana Ifrim](https://people.ucd.ie/georgiana.ifrim), and to be supported by [Science Foundation Ireland (SFI) Centre for Reseach Training in Machine Learning](https://www.ml-labs.ie/.).

 My primary research interests are interpretable machine learning and its application.
 In particular, I aspire to helping humans to communicate with machine learning systems by building tools to examine explanations of decisions made by machine learning (ML) models.
 Topics that I focus includes: